elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ```
 So the preceding paragraph is captured as if it was the caption of the first display equation.
 This leads to confusing and inaccurate display on EPP.

-The xsl adds an empty `disp-quote` element between the paragraph and display quote in order for the two to be adequately separate in the JSON.
+The xsl adds an empty `disp-quote` element between the paragraph and display equation in order for the two to be adequately separated in the JSON.

 # Modify bioRxiv XML in preparation for Encoda